Compliance & Quality Connections Conference

 • Organizations must be provided with the appropriate financial resources to support the higher needs generally associated with providing services to individuals who have been convicted of committing a sexual offense.

-All people with intellectual and other developmental disabilities have the right to live in the communities of their choosing and be fully included with people who do not have intellectual or other developmental disabilities.
-The right to rent or own their home represents a basic foundational aspect of their independence and inclusion in the community.
+All people with intellectual and other developmental disabilities (IDD) have the right to live in the communities of their choosing and the opportunity to be fully included with people who do not have IDD.

 It is the Position of TheArc New York that:

-• Necessary individualized supports, adaptations and choices regarding living arrangements should be of their choosing and under their control or the control of their surrogate.
+• Necessary individualized supports, adaptations and choices regarding living arrangements should be of their choosing and under their control.

-• The health and safety of individuals must be safeguarded wherever they live.
+• The health and safety of people must be safeguarded wherever they live and deserve a person-centered environment that provides love and security at all times.

-• Fully funded and high-quality, individualized supports and services, including appropriate accommodations, must be available to meet the needs of the individual.
+• Fully funded and high-quality, individualized supports and services, including appropriate accommodations, must be available to meet the needs of the person.

-• The individual with intellectual and other developmental disabilities, and family members when necessary, must have the choice of working with a range of provider agencies to help find the appropriate residence for their family member.
+• The person with IDD, family members, and guardians when necessary, must have the choice of working with a range of provider agencies and options to help find the appropriate residence for their family member.

-• People with intellectual and other developmental disabilities who choose to live at home with their families have the right to receive the necessary supports and services, including ready access to high quality medical and psychiatric are as needed.
+• People with IDD who choose to live at home with their families have the right to receive the necessary supports and services, including ready access to high quality medical and psychiatric care as needed.

 Use of Medications